 Ahmed is a first grade teacher at camp Goz Amer.
 Over the last year, he has also assisted i-ACT with the Little Ripples program, serving as a translator at all the teacher trainings.
 He also is in charge of the after-school activities at the school, facilitating community involvement.

-Thanks to the efforts of Human Rights Watch Student Task Force members, we have launched two libraries in refugee camps Djabal and Goz Amer.
-They researched appropriate resources and created materials to help their refugee student peers explore the meaning of human rights and feel connected to the world.
+Thanks to the efforts of Human Rights Watch Student Task Force members, two R2E Libraries have been implemented in refugee camps Djabal and Goz Amer.
+HRW Student Task Force researched appropriate resources and created materials to help refugee student peers explore the meaning of human rights and feel connected to the world.

 - Help us continue to send educational materials for the human rights mobile libraries to be delivered to the camps.
 We are looking for funding for Talking Dictionaries and Arabic/English Dictionary (plus rechargeable batteries), Kindle Keyboards, notebooks and pencils, and specific books researched by the HRW schools.

 - Help us raise funds to keep a librarian in both camps.
-It’s only $75/month!
+It’s only $75/month.

 - A New R2E Library for Camp Djabal August 1, 2013After hearing about the destructive fire at the home of Camp Djabal's R2E librarian, communities across the United States and students in California a...

 - Rahma, Djabal's Librarian January 30, 2013i-ACT first met Djabal's librarian in January 2008.
 Gabriel was filming in a classroom and he asked if there were any students who wanted to sing a so...

 - Goz Amer R2E Mobile Human Rights Library Update November 12, 2012Hello Mr Gabriel, Mrs Katie-Jay, how are you?
 I am mr. yagoub abdohadi [crombo] and i am a friend in lebrary in camp goz amer.
 I join in this lebrary ...